IvailoSakaliev/IvailoSakaliev/README.md

 # Ivailo Sakaliev
-Hello, my name is Ivaylo Sakaliev, I work as a team leader and I am a full stack developer at Social Cloud LLS.
+Hello, my name is Ivaylo Sakaliev, I work as a team leader and I am a full stack developer at Social Cloud LLC.
 I like to develop my knowledge and skills in various new technologies and approaches and to strengthen my knowledge and skills more and more.

 ## My knowledge and skills